mongodb/mongo-meta-driver/features/topology/REPORT.rst

 1. Formally review this specification and improve it
 2. Implement the step definitions to realize the test suite in a specific driver and specific programming language
 3. Incorporate improvements and iterate with next driver and programming language
-4. Backport improvments to *all* other drivers.
+4. Backport improvements to *all* other drivers.

-Backporting is why hand-translation of tests is expensive.
+Back-porting is why hand-translation of tests is expensive.
 As changes are made to the test suite, resynchronizing and validation is manual and error prone.

 Candidates for the next implementation include Perl and Python.